microsoft/vscode-arduino/README.md

 ## Prerequisites
 The Arduino IDE is required.
 Please install it from the [download page](https://www.arduino.cc/en/main/software#download).
 - *Note:* Arduino IDE `1.8.7` has some breaking changes, causing board package and library installation failures.
 It is recommended to that you install version `1.8.6` or `1.8.8`
-- The supported Arduino IDE versions are `1.6.x` and later are supported.
+- The supported Arduino IDE versions are `1.6.x` and later.
 - The Windows Store's version of the Arduino IDE is not supported because of the sandbox environment that the application runs in.

 ## Installation